machulsky61/machulsky61/README.md

 ### About Me
 - 🌱 Looking for opportunities that give me the ability to improve my skills and learn, with a focus on applying data to solve problems.
-- 💼 Currently part of a small insurance producer as a Data Analyst.
+- 💼 Data Analyst at Russo Seguros.
-- ~~🌶️ Big fan of Messi and the Red Hot Chili Peppers.~~
+- ~~🌶️ Big fan of Red Hot Chili Peppers.~~